emineozsahin/Bioinformatics/README.md

 ```

-Now when I typed ```snakemake -j 100``` both rules will be executed and reports/fastqc and reads/ folders will be produced with their contents.
+Now when I type ```snakemake -j 100``` both rules will be executed and reports/fastqc and reads/ folders will be produced with their contents.

 There is another way to run rule fastqc automatically.
 I am going to add third rule which is called fastqc_report to the Snakefile.
 In this case the outputs of the rule fastqc is the inputs of the rule fastqc_report.
 I am going to add the *outputs of the fastqc_report* to the rule all and remove the *outputs of the rule fastqc* from the rule all.
-Beause fastqc_report needs the outputs of the fastqc, fastqc will be executed without writing its outputs to the *rule all*.
+Because fastqc_report needs the outputs of the fastqc, fastqc will be executed without writing its outputs to the *rule all*.

 ```
 rule all: